What is the Firm Dashboard, and why was it built?

 The dashboard makes calculations based on the recorded activities you have in Clio Manage.
 Editing/adding bill line items without updating a corresponding activity entry (learn more here), can result in billed/collected amounts that won't match up with billable totals.

-Both of these can factors can results in seeing negative figures, rates above 100%, and what may seem like inconsistencies between the figures on the dashboard that you might otherwise expect to equal each other.
+All of these can factor can results in seeing negative figures, rates above 100%, and what may seem like inconsistencies between the figures on the dashboard that you might otherwise expect to equal each other.

 Why is the data in the Revenue Report different than what I see on the Firm Dashboard?